joselfonseca/lighthouse-graphql-passport-auth/readme.md

 - **forgotPassword:** Will allow your clients to request the forgot password email.
 - **updateForgottenPassword:** Will allow your clients to update the forgotten password from the email received.
 - **register:** Will allow your clients to register a new user using the default Laravel registration fields
+- **socialLogin:** Will allow your clients to log in using access token from social providers using socialite

 ### Why the OAuth client is used in the backend and not from the client application?